 Once you have retrieved your application/registration record in TSDR, select the “Status” tab and review the Attorney/Correspondence Information to confirm that the correspondence information is correct.

 If the correspondence information is incorrect, correct it by filing a Change of Representation form.
 If necessary, you may also change the owner’s address information, using this same form.
 Read more about Correspondence and Attorney/Domestic Representative forms.

 (3) Determine if you are required to file anything

 Select the “Documents” tab in TSDR and view the outgoing correspondence from the USPTO in the record to determine if you are required to file anything in connection with your application or registration, such as a response to an Office action, a statement of use, or a registration maintenance document.

 If your application is still pending and you fail to file a required document before the deadline, your application will be abandoned.
-If your mark is already registered, and you fail to submit the required registration maintenance documents on time, your registration will expire or be cancelled.
+If your mark is already registered, and you fail to submit the required registration maintenance documents on time, your registration will expire or be canceled.
 All required documents may be filed electronically by using the appropriate electronic form in the Trademark Electronic Application System (TEAS).

 After your initial review of your application or registration record, continue to monitor the status of your application or registration, using the “Status” tab in TSDR.